Kotlin/KEEP/proposals/simple-collection-literals.md

 ## Feedback ##

-Discussion of this proposal is held in [this issue](https://github.com/Kotlin/KEEP/issues/TODO).
+Discussion of this proposal is held in [KEEP issue #230](https://github.com/Kotlin/KEEP/issues/230).

 Regrettably I have very little time to respond to feedback, so I offer this proposal mainly as a draft for others to develop.